 In many cases, the resolution of a business lawsuit frequently ends in a settlement.

 Regardless of how business owners approach resolving the legal dispute, the parties will lay out the terms of their resolution in a settlement agreement.
-And California business owners should treat this document like they would any other agreement throughout their career.
-That is why it is critical to pay attention to the details and carefully review the agreement before finalizing the settlement.
+California business owners should treat this document like they would any other agreement and must therefore make certain that it contains all the terms it needs, and resists terms that could be adverse to their business.

-Many business owners want to put the legal dispute behind them, but they must take time to look over the settlement agreement carefully.
-Even though they were party to creating the settlement, reviewing the agreement is essential.
+Many business owners want to put the legal dispute behind them, but they must take time to look over (or preferably have their attorney draft) the settlement agreement carefully.

 There are three things that business owners should confirm in particular: